-- 173. The Indus River is important international flyways for bird migration known as "The Indus Flyway".
-The migratory flocks of ducks, grebes, cormorants, daters, storks, gees, coots waders and gulls diverge from the main Indus flyway and disperse in local wetlands and marshes during winter and fly back in late spring. - 174.
+- 185. The Indus River is important international flyway for bird migration known as "The Indus Flyway".
+The migratory flocks of ducks, grebes, cormorants, daters, storks, gees, coots waders and gulls diverge from the main Indus flyway and disperse in local wetlands and marshes during winter and fly back in late spring. - 186.
 The project area is a blend of different habitats and supports a variety of avifauna; both resident and migratory including winter visitor ducks, geese, waders, gulls, herons and egrets.
-Since the barrage pond area provides habitat for the migratory species and is a protected areas but there may be some threats such as illegal hunting during project activities hence barrage pond area could be considered a "Hot Spot" during construction phase of the project.
+Since the barrage pond area provides habitat for the migratory species and is a protected area, but there may be some threats such as illegal hunting during project activities, hence barrage pond area could be considered a "Hot Spot" during construction phase of the project.
 Famous game birds including Grey and Black partridges are also recorded almost throughout the project area.
 However, Black partridges are confined to riverine and thick vegetative covers.
 The marshy areas are filled with the arrival of migratory birds during the winter season and with typical water oriented species.
 The agricultural fields at the river banks and river islands provide food and shelter to a number of species, which have adapted with the human settlements.
-Houbara bustard sometimes is recorded from sandy islands but there had been no recent sighting from the project area. - 175.
+Houbara bustard sometimes is recorded from sandy islands but there has been no recent sighting from the project area. - 187.
 A total of 102 bird species were recorded in the project area during the October 2011 study of which 41 are migratory while 61 are resident.
 Out of all recorded species, 39 are abundant to the area, 52 are common, 7 are less common and 4 are rare.
-17 species of birds enjoy the status of protection under the Sindh Wildlife Protection Ordinance, 1972 which include raptors, egrets, herons and vultures. - 176.
-The common birds of the project area are Cattle (small) egret, Common babbler, Common moorhen, Common and Bank myna, House crow, House sparrow, Indian roller; Sindh pied kingfisher, Rose-ringed parakeet, Red-wattled lapwing, Black-winged stilt, Pond heron, collared dove and little brown dove.
-A complete list of the bird species observed/Informed in the project area can be seen in Annexure IV.
+17 species of birds enjoy the status of protection under the Sindh Wildlife Protection

-&lt;sup>19 This study was conducted for the preparation of ESIA by MMI Consultant for World Bank funded Guddu Barrage Rehabilitation Project.
+&lt;sup>20 This study was conducted for the preparation of ESIA by MMI Consultant for World Bank funded Guddu Barrage Rehabilitation Project.